frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 | complements / negative class effects | no | no | no | limited | mostly blocker- or negative-fragment-oriented, not unrestricted DL negation |
 | general branching/tableau reasoning | no | no | no | no | unsupported frontier |

+Note that the GPU-DL profile is specifically for **sound but incomplete** inferences.
+In other words: if the input KG/ontology are consistent, and some inference is inferred, then it is guaranteed to be a sound inference.
+However: if it is NOT inferred, that means it is unknown whether it is true or false.

+In other words: GPU-DL prioritizes tractability and soundness over completeness.
+If an inference would require general tableau reasoning in order to determine if it is true or false, we stop at that ``unkown" for that assertion and any other assertions that may directly or indirectly be influenced by it (conservatively estimated).

 ## Feature Notes And Validation Hooks